ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 ### Which modules are built into your signed grub image?
 -------------------------------------------------------------------------------

-boot part_gpt part_msdos fat ext2 normal configfile lspci ls reboot datetime time loadenv search lvm help gfxmenu gfxterm gfxterm_menu gfxterm_background all_video png gettext linuxefi tpm verify gcry_rsa test echo zfs xfs ufs2 ufs1_be ufs1 udf squash4 sfs romfs reiserfs odc ntfs nilfs2 newc minix_be minix3_be minix3 minix2_be minix2 minix jfs iso9660 hfsplus hfs exfat cpio_be cpio cbfs bfs afs affs crypto gcry_sha256 gcry_sha512
+boot part_gpt part_msdos fat ext2 normal configfile lspci ls reboot datetime time loadenv search help gfxmenu gfxterm gfxterm_menu gfxterm_background all_video png gettext linuxefi gcry_rsa test echo squash4 iso9660 exfat cpio_be cpio crypto gcry_sha256 gcry_sha512 tpm

 -------------------------------------------------------------------------------
 ### What is the origin and full version number of your bootloader (GRUB or other)?